-2010 the IFPMA released its ten principles on counterfeit medicines which is to contribute to enhancing public awareness in cooperation with other interested parteis including PSI.

-- The pharmaceutical industry's first priority should be protecting patients.
+- IFPMA has long been involved in the work since the 1980's, supporting WHO and the technical work of IMPACT.
+Then in 2010 the IFPMA released its ten principles on counterfeit medicines which is to contribute to enhancing public awareness in cooperation with other interested - The pharmaceutical industry's first priority should be protecting patients.
 Patents on medical products is not related with counterfeiting products which are threatening not only legitimate medical products but also illegitimate ones.
 That is why showing leadership by WHO is critical. - IFPMA is globally supported by universities and pharmaceutical associations, making a number of plans to combat counterfeiting medical products, and providing various activities to enhance public awareness.